learn-co-curriculum/reading-objc-Casting/README.md

 - In both situations, you can expect that methods in the child class (and only in the child class) will NOT run.
 Either, they will cause an error in the compiler in the case of downcasting, or they will cause an error at runtime, as in the case of upcasting.

 It is also possible to cast in-line by putting parentheses around an object.
-For instance, if we had a Car object and a Porsche object, and the Porsche object had a property called isTurboCharged.
+For instance, if we had a `Car` object and a `Porsche` object, and the `Porsche` object had a property called `isTurboCharged`.
 The following would work:

 ```
 FISCar *newCar = [FISPorsche alloc] init];